refactorfirst/RefactorFirst/README.md

 # RefactorFirst

-This tool for Java codebases will help you identify the God Classes you should refactor first.
+This tool for Java codebases will help you identify the God Classes and classes with High Coupling you should refactor first.
+It runs PMD's God Class Rule and Coupling Between Objects rule and scans your Git repository history.

-The graph generated in the report will look similar to this one:
+The graphs generated in the report will look similar to this one:
 ![image info](./RefactorFirst_Sample_Report.png)

 ## There are several ways to run the analysis on your codebase: